DanielKerrigan/svelte-jupyter-widget-example/README.md

 conda activate svelte_widget
 ```

-Install the python.
-This will also build the TS package.
+Install the Python package.
+This will also build the JS package.
 ```bash
 pip install -e ".[test, examples, dev]"
 ```